Papua New Guinea

 The Piano (1993) is New Zealand's most critically acclaimed film, winning four Academy Awards.
 It is about a mute pianist and her daughter, set during the mid-19th century New Zealand.

 Russel Crowe (Romper Stomper, Beautiful Mind, Gladiator) is sometimes referred to as a New Zealander.
 He was born in New Zealand, moved to Australia when he was 4, moved back to New Zealand when he was 16, and then moved back to Australia when he was 21.
-He was a product of the Australian film system, has an Australian passport, owns an Australian rugby league team and speaks with an Australian accent.
-However, he is on the Maori electoral role, and is the cousin of New Zealand cricketers Martin and Jeff Crowe.
+He was a product of the Australian film system, owns an Australian rugby league team and speaks with an Australian accent.
+He wants Australian citizenship sohe can vote in Australian elections but doesn't have it.
+In New Zealand, he is on the Maori electoral role and is the cousin of New Zealand cricketers Martin and Jeff Crowe.
 Perhaps both countries can claim influence over his socialisation.

 Crocodile Dundee I (1986) and II are Australia's highest grossing films; earning $328,000,000 and $239,600,000 worldwide respectively.
 The films use a Seinfield style humour to point out the absurdities of modern life.
 Different individuals are put in different cultural contexts to cause a reflection upon themselves and the culture.
 It is this reflection where the humour originates from.